mikeywilsonuk/music-gear-tracker/README.md

 This is my final project for the CS50 course.
 For this project I knew I wanted to build a web app with both front and back end functionality.
 I also knew I was going to be spending many hours inputting data to get things working, so I decided to base it on a subject I enjoy - home studio recording!

 The 3 key objectives for my project when starting out were:
-* Create a front end form which synched to a database
+* Create a front end input form which saved data into a database
 * Create a front end process to delete stored data from the database
-* Query the database to display data on the front end
+* Query the database and display data on the front end

 <br>